Can You Make Watercolor Paints From Pigments?

 Essential Oil

-Essential oils have antibacterial properties making them great for preventing microbial build-ups in watercolor paints when you plan to use them for a longer time.
+Essential oils have antibacterial properties, making them great for preventing microbial buildup in watercolor paints when you plan to use them for an extended period.
 In addition, the pleasant smell makes the process delightful.

 How to make a watercolor binder?

-The watercolor binder will glue or stick together all the ingredients, so it's essential to ensure that it is properly mixed.
+The watercolor binder will glue or stick all the ingredients together, so it's essential to ensure it is properly mixed.

 Here is a step-by-step guide that you can follow.